-Debug is a subtask of the RBM Control Task with a priority just below the IDLE subtask.
+Debug is normally a subtask of the RBM Control Task with a priority just below the IDLE subtask.
 Debug is triggered by any of the three resident Monitor routines (D:SNAP, D:KEY, or D:CARD), by the KEYIN subtask, or by the Job Control Processor (JCP).
 JCP triggers Debug when it receives an XED command, and the system loader transfers control via D:KEY.
 When a foreground user wishes to use Debug, he gives control to Debug by an !XED card or by an unsolicited key-in of DE.
-After Debug has control, the foreground user defines an interrupt level for subsequent Debug use.
-At this time Debug saves the RBM group code (R:RBMWD) and the register bit (R:RBMB), replaces them with the computed user's group code and register bit, inhibits interrupts, triggers the new Debug level, and exits (resetting inhibit bits) from RBM.
-The RBM Control Task is now operating at a level where Debug can affect the foreground user's program.
-After debugging, the foreground user issues the Debug command Q which restores the RBM Control Task to its original level.
+After Debug has control, the foreground user moves Debug to the Control Panel Task level with a Define command.
+After debugging, the foreground user issues the Debug command Q which restores Debug to its original level.